aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/save-excel-as/_index.md

 aliases:
   - /convert-excel-workbook-to-different-file-formats/
   - /saveas-other-formats/
-keywords: "Aspose Cells, Excel Save As, PDF conversion, CSV export, JSON, Markdown, REST API"
+keywords: "Aspose Cells, Excel, Save As, PDF, CSV, JSON, Markdown, REST API"
-description: "Use Aspose.Cells Cloud REST API to save Excel workbooks in formats like PDF, CSV, JSON, and Markdown.
-SDKs available for multiple languages."
+description: "Save Excel workbooks to PDF, CSV, JSON, Markdown and other formats using Aspose.Cells Cloud REST API."
 weight: 30
 ---

 This REST API allows you **to save** an Excel file in different formats.
 Before calling this endpoint, ensure you have a valid OAuth 2.0 access token and that the source workbook is stored in your Aspose Cloud storage.

+**Prerequisites**
+1. Obtain a JWT access token and include it in the `Authorization: Bearer <token>` header of every request.
+2. Upload the source workbook to Aspose Cloud storage (or confirm it already exists).
+3. Know the storage name and folder path where the workbook resides.

 ## REST API